Even that cunning rogue Nero crept in, concealed hisself in a dark corner, and saw all.

 And if, at the end of the performance, some call your tale fool you can say: Friends, the fault is not mine.
 I writ well, but those clowns could not carry it away.

 Were I not sworn to tell no more tales for the lackwit cats here, I’d make a play.
 Certes, there can be no great art to it when you see the puffed-up parasites that pen them.

-The little maggot in my head will not be still, and I fear that even as I write this his rival may be buzzing in Nero’s head.
+Alas, the maggot in my head will not be still, and I fear that even as I write this his rival may be buzzing in Nero’s brain.